DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-filter-row.md

 Field | Type | Description
 ------|------|------------
-disabled | boolean | Specifies whether the editor is disabled. onToggle | () => void | Handles filter value changes. buttonRef | (ref: ReactInstance) => void | A function that accepts the button's root React element. children? | ReactNode | A React node used to render the button content.
+disabled? | boolean | Specifies whether the editor is disabled. onToggle | () => void | Handles filter value changes. buttonRef | (ref: ReactInstance) => void | A function that accepts the button's root React element. children? | ReactNode | A React node used to render the button content.